bitnami/charts/bitnami/grafana-mimir/README.md

 | `memcachedmetadata.nameOverride`            | override the subchart name                                                                                | `""`                   |
 | `memcachedmetadata.service.ports.memcached` | Memcached service port                                                                                    | `11211`                |

-See https://github.com/bitnami-labs/readme-generator-for-helm to create the table
+See <https://github.com/bitnami-labs/readme-generator-for-helm> to create the table

-The above parameters map to the env variables defined in [bitnami/grafana-mimir](https://github.com/bitnami/containers/tree/main/bitnami/grafana-mimir).
-For more information please refer to the [bitnami/grafana-mimir](https://github.com/bitnami/containers/tree/main/bitnami/grafana-mimir) image documentation.

 Specify each parameter using the `--set key=value[,key=value]` argument to `helm install`.
 For example,